CSCI-GA-2820-FA23-003/wishlists/README.md

 ## Executing the OpenShift Pipeline

 Any push to the remote origin with call the webhook and trigger a PipelineRun.
+Here's another trigger!

 ### Wishlist Endpoints
 ​